ovflowd/faces-of-gnome/CODE_OF_CONDUCT.md

 GNOME creates software for a better world.
 We achieve this by behaving well towards each other.

-Therefore this document suggests what we consider ideal behaviour, so you know what to expect when getting involved in GNOME.
+Therefore this document suggests what we consider ideal behaviour, so you know the right practices getting involved in GNOME.
 This is who we are and what we want to be.
 There is no official enforcement of these principles, and this should not be interpreted like a legal document.

 ### Advice